dbajuliano/Learning-Unity-Games/README.md

 # :copyright: License

-- All the course content and the videos are � copyright http://www.CompleteUnityDeveloper.com and it is not available here in this repository.
+- All the course content and the videos are :copyright: copyright http://www.CompleteUnityDeveloper.com and it is not available here in this repository.

 - This project is licensed under the Unlicense License - see the [LICENSE](LICENSE) file for details